Types of Stock Investors Should Know

 Other Types of Stock

 Growth stocks are expected to grow at a significant rate above the market average.
-Companies with growth stocks usually don’t pay dividends.
+Companies classified as growth stocks usually don’t pay dividends.
 Instead, they reinvest the money for short-term growth acceleration.
-Often these are innovative companies with unique products, patents, and/or access to advanced and rare technology.
+Often these are innovative companies with unique products, patents and/or access to advanced and rare technology.
 As a result, many tech stocks are growth plays rather than dividend earners.